 I have lots of time to play my own self chosen games and I also do lots of short focused activities that help me learn through play.
 Together we might find something that I am interested in and we research it together.
 This may include an outing to the library.
 We always have time to sing, read, dance, do some mark making, maths, role play, build with blocks and lego, create and explore nature etc.

-Each week Mia gives us a project to work on.
+Each month Mia has a ‘theme’.
 It may be about how plants grow, learning about our planets, multi-cultural festivals or something particular that we are interested in.
-We work together on our project in the morning or afternoon.
-Here our learning is more focused.
+We learn through play and experimenting.

 Whether I am at home or on an outing, I will always have a small healthy snack mid-morning which includes fruit or vegetables.